 \subsection{Statistical model}

 The full likelihood, including all nuisance parameters, is given by:

-where: \begin{itemize} \item the index $c$ runs over the channels; \item the index $i$ runs over the backgrounds; \item the index $l$ runs over the bins; \item the index $j$ runs over the systematic uncertainties; \item $\scck=\scck'\times k_{cl}^{\text{syst}}\left(\{\eta_j\}\right)$; \item $\bck=\sum\limits_{i\in\text{backgrounds}}\bcik=\sum\limits_{i\in\text{backgrounds}}\bcik'\times k_{cil}^{\text{syst}}\left(\{\eta_j\}\right)$. \end{itemize}
+where: \begin{itemize} \item the index $c$ runs over the channels; \item the index $i$ runs over the backgrounds; \item the index $\theta$ runs over the bins; \item the index $j$ runs over the systematic uncertainties; \item $\scck=\scck'\times k_{c\theta}^{\text{syst}}\left(\{\eta_j\}\right)$; \item $\bck=\sum\limits_{i\in\text{backgrounds}}\bcik=\sum\limits_{i\in\text{backgrounds}}\bcik'\times k_{ci\theta}^{\text{syst}}\left(\{\eta_j\}\right)$. \end{itemize}

+In \OTH{}, the signal always adds to the background ($\mu\scck$ is always positive).
+Cases where the searched signal causes a deficit of events with respect to the background only hypothesis therefore can't be treated with \OTH{}.

 The set of nuisance parameters $\{\scck',\bcik',\eta_j\}$ can be divided into two categories.
-The first ones, $\{\scck',\bcik'\}$, account for the statistical uncertainties, arising from the finite size of samples used to estimate the signal and background nominal yields \scknom~and \bciknom, respectively, are constrained by the functions $f$.
-The second ones, $\{\eta_j\}$, account for the systematic uncertainties, and are constrained by the functions $g$.
-The variation of the signal and background yields under the effect of the systematic uncertainties are described by the functions $k_{cl}^{\text{syst}}\left(\{\eta_j\}\right)$ and $k_{cil}^{\text{syst}}\left(\{\eta_j\}\right)$, respectively.
+The first ones, $\{\scck',\bcik'\}$, account for the systematic uncertainties due to the finite size of the control samples used to estimate the signal and background nominal yields \scknom~and \bciknom, respectively.
+Such uncertainties are referred to as ``statistical uncertainties'' in this paper.
+These nuisance parameters are constrained by the functions $f$.
+The second ones, $\{\eta_j\}$, account for the systematic uncertainties.
+They are constrained by the functions $g$.
+The variation of the signal and background yields under the effect of the systematic uncertainties are described by the functions $k_{c\theta}^{\text{syst}}\left(\{\eta_j\}\right)$ and $k_{ci\theta}^{\text{syst}}\left(\{\eta_j\}\right)$, respectively.

-Bins of discriminating variable histograms are considered independent, as channels.
+Bins of discriminating variable histograms are treated as channels: the drawing of Poisson random numbers and the statistical uncertainties on the yield of each process in each bin are independent, but a given systematic uncertainty may affect the yields in a correlated way.
 It is therefore equivalent to run a counting experiment with $N$ channels and a binned experiment with $N$ bins where the yields and uncertainties in each bin match those in the channels.